Escape-Technologies/action/README.md

 ### Optional

+- `r`: This option allows you to include remediations in the report.
+The report will be printed to the console, and will include the remediations for any security tests that failed.
 - `timeout`: The maximum time in seconds to wait for the scan to complete.
 Default is 1200 seconds.
 - `configuration_override`: A JSON override of the scan configuration.
 [See the docs on configuration overrides](https://escape.tech/docs/ci-cd/techniques/configuration-override)
 - `configuration_override_path`: Loads `configuration_override` from a file.
 [See the docs on configuration overrides](https://escape.tech/docs/ci-cd/techniques/configuration-override)